SciNet Consortium

 SciNet CTO, Chris Loken (rightmost), at a data center discussion panel.

-SciNet is a consortium of the University of Toronto and affiliated Ontario hospitals.
-It has received funding from both the federal and provincial government, Faculties at the University of Toronto, and affiliated hospitals.
+SciNet High Performance Computing Consortium is a consortium of the University of Toronto and affiliated Ontario hospitals.
+It has received funding from both the federal and provincial government, academic units of the University of Toronto, and affiliated hospitals.

-It is one of seven regional High Performance Computing consortia across Canada and is the most powerful university HPC system outside of the US.
+It is one of seven regional high-performance computing (HPC) consortia across Canada and is the most powerful university HPC system outside of the United States.
 As of November 2008, the partially constructed systems were already ranked at #53 on the Top 500 List.
 It is also the only Canadian HPC in top one hundred of the list.
 The parallel systems were anticipated to rank around #50 and #25 upon completion in June 2009.
 The TOP500 list for June 2009 ranked the GPC iDataplex system at #16, while the TCS dropped to #80.

-The SciNet offices are based on the St. George street campus, however, to accommodate the large floor space and power needs, the datacentre facility is housed in a warehouse about 30 km north of campus in Vaughan.
+The SciNet offices are based on the St. George campus, however, to accommodate the large floor space and power needs, the datacentre facility is housed in a warehouse in Vaughan about 30 km north of the campus.

 At the core of SciNet research are six key areas of study: Astronomy and Astrophysics, Aerospace and Biomedical Engineering, High Energy Particle Physics, Integrative Computational Biology, Planetary Physics, and Theoretical Chemical Physics.